© All Rights Reserved foltz.45

 © All Rights Reserved lil_lil

 Along the valley of the Loire, extending from Centre to western France towards the Atlantic, are hundreds of magnificent châteaux and fortresses.
 Today, many of these châteaux are private residences, some are hotels and guest houses, while a handful are owned and managed by the (local) government authority as major tourist sites.
 Among the best known worldwide are Château de Villandry, Châteaux d'Azay-le-Rideau, Châteaux de Chenonceau, Château de Chambord and Châteaux d'Amboise.
-The valley from Sully-sur-Loire, in the Loiret, to Chalonnes-sur-Loire, in Anjou is now classified as a UNESCO World Heritage site.
+The valley from Sully-sur-Loire, in the Loiret, to Chalonnes-sur-Loire, in Maine-et-Loire is now classified as a UNESCO World Heritage site.

 © All Rights Reserved navman